FlowFuse/node-red-dashboard/docs/en/contributing/guides/registration.md

 2. Appends any `msg.topic` defined on the node config
 3. Runs `evts.beforeSend()` _(if provided)_
 4. Store the most recent message on the widget under the `._msg` property which will contain the latest state/value of the widget
-5. Pushes a `widget-sync` event to synchronize the widgets in all clients.
+5. Pushes a `widget-sync` event to synchronize the widgets in all clients
 6. Sends the `msg` onwards to any connected nodes

 #### Custom `onChange` Handler

 Alternatively, you can override this default behaviour by providing a custom `onChange` function.
-An example of this is in the `ui-switch` node which needs to do `node.status` updates to in order for the Node-RED Editor to reflect it's latest status:
+An example of this is in the `ui-switch` node which needs to do `node.status` updates to in order for the Node-RED Editor to reflect its latest status:

 ```js
 /**